Scott Docherty Returning to the River Dragons

 Columbus River Dragons News Release

-COLUMBUS, GA. - The Columbus River Dragons announced today that forward Scott Docherty has been returned on loan from the South Carolina Stingrays of the ECHL.
+COLUMBUS, GA. - The Columbus River Dragons announced today that forward Scott Docherty has been returned from the South Carolina Stingrays of the ECHL.

 Docherty, 29, played his first season in the FPHL this past year, recording 16 points (eight goals, eight assists) and accumulating 103 penalty minutes in 47 games.